Best Family Nurse Practitioner Programs in Arizona

 Online & Campus Based - Visit Website

 Arizona State University's Doctor of Nursing Practice (DNP) in Family Nurse Practitioner prepares advanced nurses to deliver comprehensive, patient-centered healthcare.
 This hybrid program combines online learning with intensive on-campus immersion sessions, enabling working professionals to advance their clinical expertise.
 Students develop sophisticated clinical decision-making skills through state-of-the-art simulation experiences and focused clinical practicums.
 Graduates become eligible for national certification, positioning themselves for leadership roles in diverse healthcare settings.
+This program requires an entrance exam for admission.

 - Hybrid online/on-campus format